owais/splunk-otel-java-overhead-test/test-plan.md

 and biased caching.
 A 60s JVM warm up phase will be used to exclude most jit compilations.

 For the purposes of this experiment, we _assume_ that [noisy neighbor](https://searchcloudcomputing.techtarget.com/definition/noisy-neighbor-cloud-computing-performance) interference is minimal and do not take it into consideration.
+Having the collector and postgres externalized helps here.

 Given:
 * s = sampling rate (in samples per second)